 Does breast or ovarian cancer run in YOUR family?

-As many as 1 in 600 people carry a mutation in either BRCA1 or BRCA2, the hereditary genes known to be linked to breast and ovarian cancer.
-If you carry either of these, your chances of breast or ovarian cancer can increase by as much as 85%.
+As many as 1 in 400 people carry a mutation in either BRCA1 or BRCA2, the hereditary genes known to be linked to breast and ovarian cancer.
+If you carry a mutation in either of these genes:

 A simple blood or cheek wash test can reveal whether you carry a mutation in the BRCA1 or BRCA2 gene.
 Our founder, Nancy West Romer, carried the BRCA1 mutation.
 At only age 40, she passed away after an 8-year battle with ovarian cancer; had she known she carried the gene, she could have taken proactive measures and her outcome could have been completely different.